utdata/csvkit-nicar/README.md

 Created b [Christian McDonald](http://github.com/critmcdonald) for the [2018 CAR Conference](https://www.ire.org/conferences/nicar18/) on March 8-11, 2018 in Chicago.

-This lecture assumes use of Macintosh with [csvkit](https://csvkit.rtfd.org) installed globally using Python 3.6, which is now the NICAR machines are set up.
+This lecture assumes use of Macintosh with [csvkit](https://csvkit.rtfd.org) installed globally using Python 3.6, which is how the NICAR machines are set up.
 If you are seeing this at another time, you might [install miniconda](https://github.com/utdata/csvkit-nicar2018/blob/master/install_miniconda.md).

 ## Our scenario